 So what’s the answer then?

 I don’t have the answers.
 I have thoughts that make sense to me, but I can’t see the whole picture, much as I’d like to.
 But not having answers and not being able to see the end of a situation should not deter us from making a start to right a wrong.
-This isn’t about me or you or anyone else in particular, or about how much I love my feline family or about how much you love your companions.
+This isn’t about me or you or anyone else in particular, or about how much I love my nonhuman family or about how much you love yours.

 It’s about a big picture.
 It’s about respecting the rights of sentient beings to own their own selves.
 It’s about those 600,000,000 – a number that I suspect is only the tip of the iceberg.
 It’s about the uncounted millions of unwanted, lost, lonely and hungry individuals, homeless, the bodies of unspayed females depleted by repeated pregnancies, desperately trying to survive in an alien, unwelcoming environment while our species regards them as ‘pests’ or ‘vermin’ because we have washed our hands of them.